FHIR vs HL7: Differences and How to Choose the Right Healthcare Standard

 For many years, the lack of a health data exchange process resulted in poor care coordination and patient performance.
 Now, we have revolutionary standards that allow better patient care, reduce the cost of care, improve healthcare efficiency, and exchange health data securely.

-Today, we will talk you through the most transformative healthcare standards and define the difference between FHIR and HL7.
+Today, we will discuss the most transformative healthcare standards and define what is the difference between HL7 and FHIR.
 The development of health data standards has led the world to an understanding of health data accessibility and exchangeability significance and allowed us to build a modern healthcare ecosystem based on interoperability principles.

 What Is HL7?